pkozul/ha-floorplan/README.md

 # Floorplan for Home Assistant

 ![floorplan](https://user-images.githubusercontent.com/2073827/27056482-911f2e14-500b-11e7-90f0-44a344c39f85.png)

 ## Background

-The Home Assistant [front end](https://home-assistant.io/docs/frontend/) provides a great way of viewing and interacting with your entities.
-This project builds on top of that, allowing you to extend the front end by adding your own visuals, such as floorplans, images of your devices, etc.
+Out of the box, the Home Assistant [front end](https://home-assistant.io/docs/frontend/) provides a great way of viewing and interacting with your entities.
+This project builds on top of that, allowing you to extend the user interface by adding your own visuals.

 With Floorplan for Home Assistant, you can:

-- Display your floorplan image as a state card or custom panel
+- Integrate with Home Assistant as either a state card or a custom panel
-- Include any number of entities (i.e. binary sensors, lights, cameras, etc.) on your floorplan
+- Display any number of entities (i.e. binary sensors, lights, cameras, etc.)
-- Style entity states using CSS
+- Style each entity's states using CSS
 - Gradually transition between states using color gradients
 - Display the last triggered binary sensor using CSS
 - Display hover-over text for each entity
 - Call a service or display a popup dialog when an entity is clicked

+Despite its title, Floorplan for Home Assistant can be used as a general purpose user interface for just about anything you want to present in a visual way.

+The concept is quite simple.
+You create an SVG file and simply add shapes/images to represent your Home Assistant entities.
+As long as the ids match up, your SVG comes to life and displays your entities' states in real time.

+Although using it as a floorplan is the most common use case, you can go even further and create visuals of real world components.
+Some examples are:

+- An SVG image of a remote control with each button click triggering a service in Home Assistant
+- An SVG image of a Ring doorbell with the sensor and camera mapped to sensors in Home Assistant
+- An SVG mage of a Logitech Squeezebox media player with the screen text mapped to the state, current song, etc. in Home Assistant

 ## Usage